Robert Stanford Tuck: Battle of Britain

 His combat successes continued into July and August as the Battle of Britain gathered pace, although he himself was forced to bail out on 18 August.
 While attacking a formation of Junkers Ju 88s over Kent, he shot one down and damaged another.
-However, during the head on attack at Ju 88, when he overtook it, cannon shells hit his Spitfire and he was forced to bail out near Tunbridge Wells.
+However, during a head-on attack, when he overtook one of the Ju88s, cannon shells hit his Spitfire and he was forced to bail out near Tunbridge Wells.
 He fell at Tucks Cottage, near Park Farm, Horsmonden.
-In another incident on 25 August Tuck's Spitfire was badly damaged during combat with a Dornier Do 17 bomber, which he destroyed 15 miles off the coast.
+In another incident on 25 August, Tuck's Spitfire was badly damaged during combat with a Dornier Do 17 bomber, which he destroyed 15 miles off the coast.
 His aircraft had a dead engine, but he glided it back to dry land and made a forced landing.

 On 11 September, during the height of the Battle of Britain, Tuck was promoted to acting squadron leader and posted to command the Hawker Hurricane-equipped No. 257 Squadron RAF, based at RAF Coltishall (his substantive rank had been raised to flight lieutenant on 3 September).
 He led his squadron into combat through September and continued to claim further victories.
 His last two official victories of the Battle were on 28 October, where he claimed two "probable" Bf 109s.
 He received a Bar to his DFC on 25 October.
 The official citation for his second DFC, published in the London Gazette reads:

 The identity of this later victory, achieved on 23 September 1940, is believed by one source to be the future German ace Hans-Joachim Marseille.
-Flying Bf 109 E-7, Werknummer (W.Nr) 5094, Marseille was pursued to the Cap Gris Nez area near Calais, France, and forced to take to his parachute.
+Flying Bf 109 E-7, Werknummer (W.Nr) 5094, Marseille was pursued to the Cap Gris-Nez area near Calais, France, and forced to take to his parachute.
 He was later rescued by a Heinkel He 59 float plane.
 Tuck was credited with the destruction of W.Nr.
 5094, whose pilot, Marseille, was the only recorded German airman rescued in the location on that date.
 Tuck's official claim was for a Bf 109 destroyed off Griz Nez at 09:45—the only pilot to submit a claim in that location.
 Another source states that Pilot Officer George Bennions from No. 41 Squadron RAF dispatched Marseille.
 This same source credits Tuck with a victory over Oberleutnant Walter Radlick of III.
 Gruppe of Jagdgeschwader 53.